 |Phil at San Juan Hot Springs, 2009 (Photo by author)|

-- Orange County Council of Boy Scouts' annual gala: Phil was already scheduled to receive the highest honor awarded to volunteers in Scouting -- the Silver Beaver -- at this event at the Great Wolf Lodge in Garden Grove on Jan.
-25. Now it will be awarded posthumously.
-Tickets are available to the public: (714) 546-4990.
+- Orange County Council, Boy Scouts of American Annual Awards Gala: Phil was already scheduled to receive the highest honor awarded to volunteers in Scouting -- the Silver Beaver -- on Jan.
+25. It was awarded posthumously before a crowd of 600.
+See video here.

-- Hemet/Temecula area: The Hemet Heritage Foundation, Hemet Museum, San Jacinto Museum, and the Ramona Bowl Foundation held a tribute to Phil at the Diamond Valley Arts Center, in Hemet on Jan.
-10, 2020.
+- Hemet/Temecula historical community: The Hemet Heritage Foundation, Hemet Museum, San Jacinto Museum, and the Ramona Bowl Foundation held a tribute to Phil at the Diamond Valley Arts Center, in Hemet on Jan.
+10. Historian Steve Lech gave the eulogy.
 About 60 attended.

 - A Scouting Celebration of Life was held at the O.C.
 Boy Scouts of America office in Santa Ana on Jan.
-4, 2020.
+4 with John Nordenstam and David Daniels.
+See video here.

 Phil was born in Orange, California, on June 29, 1959 to Pamela and Michael Brigandi.
 Michael was a Jungle Cruise skipper at Disneyland and would later have a long career working for the Orange County Probation Department.
 Phil and his brothers Stephen and Christopher were raised in Orange.